dCache/www-dcache-org/content/about.md

 ### PROJECT STATUS

-Since end of 2001 our full production release is in use at an increasing number of sites world-wide and is delivering tera bytes of data from over hundreds of distributed server nodes.
+Since end of 2001 our full production release is in use at an increasing number of sites world-wide and is delivering terabytes of data from over hundreds of distributed server nodes.

 ### INFO - Contact